fbpx

 Program Prerequisites

-Prerequisites for the Bachelor in Applied Management program and courses (General Management and Healthcare Management tracks) have been streamlined to make the opportunity for a bachelor degree as accessible as possible.
+Prerequisites for the Bachelor of Applied Science in Management program and courses (General Management and Healthcare Management tracks) have been streamlined to make the opportunity for a bachelor’s degree as accessible as possible.

 By the time of entry into the program, you must have:

-• Passed the pre-requisites for BASAM 301 (these are ENG&101 (English Composition 1) and CMST&210 (Interpersonal Communications) or CMST&220 (Public Speaking) or their equivalent with a minimum grade of a “C”.
+• Passed the pre-requisites for BASM 301 these are ENG&101 (English Composition 1) and CMST&210 (Interpersonal Communications) or CMST&220 (Public Speaking) or their equivalent with a minimum grade of a “C”.*

-* You may apply if you anticipate receiving your associate’s degree before the program start.
-You may also apply if you have not completed the pre-requisites for BASAM 301 as long as there is time to complete those courses before the start of Fall quarter.
-In these cases, you will receive provisional acceptance and these requirements must be cleared before the first day of classes.
+* You may apply if you anticipate meeting these requirements before the start of Fall quarter.
+As long as there is time to complete those courses before the program starts.
+In these cases, you will receive provisional acceptance and these requirements must be cleared before the first day of Fall classes.

-Submit an Application for the Bachelor in Applied Management Program
+3. Submit an Application for the Bachelor of Applied Science in Management Program

 Professional Statement

 At Skagit Valley College (SVC), Bachelor of Applied Science programs are selective entry programs.
-Entry is determined by the program faculty’s review of an application essay.
+Entry is determined by the program faculty’s review of student entry requirements and a professional statement.

 Directions